On this page:

 - develop a deep understanding of complex health conditions and advanced therapeutic techniques

-- complete three practicum rotations to apply and refine your skills in real-world settings.
+- complete practicum rotations to apply and refine your skills in real-world settings

-We'll equip you with the theoretical knowledge to perform the role of an occupational therapist and ensure you have the practical skills to make a meaningful difference in the lives of those requiring rehabilitation therapy.
+We'll equip you with the theoretical knowledge and practical skills to ensure you can make a meaningful difference in the lives of those requiring rehabilitation therapy.

-As a graduate, you will be prepared to manage therapeutic supplies and equipment effectively within healthcare facilities and help your clients improve their quality of life.
+As a graduate, you will be prepared for occupational therapist or physical therapist assistant roles.
+You will effectively manage therapeutic supplies and equipment within healthcare facilities and help your clients improve their quality of life.

 Those in rehabilitation therapy tend to be methodical, social and objective.